-An experimental or technical investigation or design related to some aspects of materials engineering.
+An experimental or technical investigation or design related to some aspects of materials engineering in the specific discipline (ceramic engineering, metallurgical engineering or materials engineering).

-Polymer Engineering

-Staff Contact: Dr S. Bandyopadhyay
+Polymer Engineering Staff Contact: Dr S Bandyopadhyay CP15 S1 L3.5 T1.5

 Mechanical behaviour of polymers.
 Critical effects of temperature variation on behaviour of thermoplastics under load.
 Comparison with thermosets.
 Factors contributing to strength and toughness.
 Viscoelasticity.
 Yielding, deformation and fracture.
 Elastomer performance.
 Effect of strain rate.
 Crazing.
-Effect of additives and fillers on performance.
-Abrasion resistance.
+Effect of environment.
 Strategies to reduce stress and increase toughness.
 Creep, recovery and stress relaxation.
 Time-temperature superposition.
 Fatigue.
 Selection of commodity plastics, engineering plastics and elastomers for particular applications.
-Adhesives.
-Mechanisms of adhesion.
-Coatings.
-Properties and performance requirements of coatings.
 Degradation.
-Weathering, thermal resistance, radiation resistance and resistance to other environments.
+Processing of polymers.